Flexbox Basics

 These elements become flex containers.

-The flex items in these containers is thus any direct child element of a flex container.
+The flex items in these containers are any direct child elements of a flex container.

 For example, to create a flex container for the <nav> element, we could use the following CSS declaration: